Quantum Field Theory, Feynman-, Wheeler Propagators, Dimensional Regularization in Configuration Space and Convolution of Lorentz Invariant Tempered Distributions: Introduction

-As examples, we calculate some convolutions of distributions used in Quantum Field Theory.
-In particular, the convolution of n massless Feynman propagators and the convolution of n massless Wheeler propagators.
-For a full discussion about definition and properties of Wheeler propagators see \cite{w1,w2} which in turn are based on Wheeler and Feynman works \cite{w3,w4}.
+As examples, we calculate some convolutions of distributions used in QFT.
+In particular, the convolution of n massless Feynman's propagators and the convolution of n massless Wheeler's propagators.
+For a full discussion about definition and properties of Wheeler's propagators see \cite{w1,w2} which in turn are based on Wheeler and Feynman works \cite{w3,w4}.

-The results obtained in this work have already allowed us to calculate the classical partition function of Newtonian gravity, for the first time ever, in the Gibbs' formulation and in the Tsallis' one \cite{aa}.
+The results obtained in this work have already allowed us to calculate the classical partition function of Newtonian gravity, for the first time ever, in the Gibbs' formulation and in the Tsallis' one \cite{aa}

+Note that we have added an Appendix the by recourse to a simple example, is able to make it explicit how much simpler is our treatment is compared to the habitual DR technique.